 This is a landmark opportunity: a strong mining law could help kickstart the economy and ultimately fund the Afghan government.
 In a country where one in three people live below the poverty line, and where mining is a source of revenue for insurgents and armed groups, this is urgently needed.

-“Amending the law should be a key priority for the new Afghan government, but at a minimum they can strengthen it significantly if they put in place strong regulations,” Carter said.
+“Amending the law should be a key priority for the new Afghan government, but at a minimum they can strengthen it significantly if they put in place strong regulations,” Smith said.
 “It will be a critical test of how serious the government is about ensuring resources that belong to the whole Afghan people actually benefit them.”

 Global Witness, drawing on a wide range of Afghan and international expertise, has highlighted a range of concerns around the law, as well as a small number of positive provisions.